Maafaru International Airport: Background

-Controversy
+Controversies

 Destruction of endangered turtle nesting grounds

 The airport was built in an area that was a major nesting ground for endangered turtles as Maafaru has had a long history of being a popular nesting ground endangered turtles.

 On 9 April 2019, a green sea turtle that had come to Maafaru to lay its eggs, found the newly constructed runway of a brand new airport instead, and ended up laying her eggs on the tarmac.
 The turtle later died from the injuries.

 Illegal export of coconut palms

 The Maldives Customs Service stopped the illegal export of coconut palm trees from the Maafaru island uprooted as a direct result of the airport project.
 Maafaru islanders alerted customs after the Environment Protection Agency stopped the illegal uprooting of trees from the island.

 EPA halts airport expansion project

 On 29 December 2019, the Maldivian Environmental Protection Agency (EPA) halted the expansion project and rejected the Environmental Impact Assessment, giving the following reasons as justification in their report.